30 Eclipse Reports from the late Antiquity

 V= visible only with eye-protection if eclipse was expected; X= No matching event; M= Moon eclipsed

-°) This unique pair of eclipse dates matches retrocalculation - exept for the year.
-The dates of Bede may have undergone a correction for the new moon day (on Feb.
-15th 538 and June 20th 540).
+°) This unique pair of eclipse dates matches retrocalculation - referring to the year of Christ's passion.
+The dates of Bede may have undergone a correction for the new moon day.

 References: